The strange case of the entity Gordon Davis

 Where do spirits originate from?

-Soal became very interested about this case, which was also debated in the SPR, and despite trying to advance plausible hypotheses of interpretation through his own unconscious psychism, or that of Davis or Cooper, he recognized that there was always some detail that could not be explained either by precognition, by telepathy, by a subconscious activity or by personal unconscious, and by no means by fraudulent expedients on the medium's part.
-In fact, if it is true that the mediumistic communications obtained by Soal showed the presence of various personal psychic contents, this fact should not surprise us, since it is clear that in order to communicate the entities need to use the mental instrument both of the medium (whose presence is indispensable) and of the sitters.
+Soal became very interested about this case, which was also debated in the SPR, and despite trying to advance plausible hypotheses of interpretation through his own unconscious psychism, or that of Davis or Mrs. Cooper, he recognized that there was always some detail that could not be explained either by precognition, by telepathy, by a subconscious activity or by personal unconscious, and by no means by fraudulent expedients on the medium's part.
+In fact, if it is true that the mediumistic communications obtained by Soal showed the presence of various personal contents of the psyche, this fact should not surprise us, since it is clear that in order to communicate the entities need to use the mental instrument both of the medium (whose presence is almost always indispensable) and the sitters.
 However, the descriptions and details of the house of Gordon Davis did not originate neither in the medium's nor in Soal's mind.
 In the end, Soal limited himself to recognizing the decidedly paranormal character of the affair, and one can not but agree with him.

 Spiritualism